Crisis of the Third Century: History

 Maximinus was the first of the barracks emperors – rulers who were elevated by the troops without having any political experience, a supporting faction, distinguished ancestors, or a hereditary claim to the imperial throne.
 As their rule rested on military might and generalship, they operated as warlords reliant on the army to maintain power.
 Maximinus continued the campaigns in Germania but struggled to exert his authority over the whole empire.
 The Senate was displeased at having to accept a peasant as Emperor.
 This precipitated the chaotic Year of the Six Emperors during which all of the original claimants were killed: in 238 a revolt broke out in Africa led by Gordian I and Gordian II, which was soon supported by the Roman Senate, but this was quickly defeated with Gordian II killed and Gordian I committing suicide.
-The Senate, fearing Imperial wrath, raised two of their own as co-Emperors, Pupienus and Balbinus with Gordian I's grandson Gordian III as Caesar.
-Maximinus marched on Rome but was assassinated by his Legio II Parthica, and subsequently Pupienus and Balbinus were murdered by the Praetorian Guard.
+The Senate, fearing the wrath of Maximinus, raised two of their own as co-Emperors, Pupienus and Balbinus, with Gordian I's grandson Gordian III as Caesar.
+Maximinus marched on Rome but was assassinated by his own troops, and subsequently Pupienus and Balbinus were murdered by the Praetorian Guard.

-In the following years, numerous generals of the Roman army fought each other for control of the empire and neglected their duties of defending it from invasion.
+In the following years, numerous Roman generals fought each other for control of the empire and neglected their duties of defending it from invasion.
 There were frequent raids across the Rhine and Danube frontier by foreign tribes, including the Carpians, Goths, Vandals, and Alamanni, and attacks from Sassanids in the east.
 Climate changes and a sea level rise disrupted the agriculture of what is now the Low Countries, forcing tribes residing in the region to migrate into Roman lands.
 Further disruption arose in 251, when the Plague of Cyprian (possibly smallpox) broke out.
 This plague caused large-scale death, severely weakening the empire.
 The situation was worsened in 260 when the emperor Valerian was captured in battle by the Sassanids (he later died in captivity).

 Throughout the period, numerous usurpers claimed the imperial throne.
 In the absence of a strong central authority, the empire broke into three competing states.
 The Roman provinces of Gaul, Britain, and Hispania broke off to form the Gallic Empire in 260.
 The eastern provinces of Syria, Palestine, and Aegyptus also became independent as the Palmyrene Empire in 267.
 The remaining provinces, centered on Italy, stayed under a single ruler but now faced threats on every side.